grafana/loki/docs/usage.md

 topk and bottomk are different from other aggregators in that a subset of the input samples, including the original labels, are returned in the result vector. by and without are only used to bucket the input vector.

-Example:
+#### Examples

-For example, this query will return the top 10 applications by highest log throughput.
+Get top 10 applications by highest log throughput:

 > `topk(10,sum(rate({region="us-east1"}[5m]) by (name))`

-The count of log during the last 5m by level.
+Get the count of logs during the last 5 minutes by level:

 > `sum(count_over_time({job="mysql"}[5m])) by (level)`

-The rate of http request received with method GET from nginx access logs.
+Get the rate of HTTP GET requests from nginx logs:

 > `avg(rate(({job="nginx"} |= "GET")[10s])) by (region)`